 Most importantly is how it performs.
 And the answer is pretty well, if not as breathable as Oxford’s solution.

-The removable, thermal layer is very effective, however – more than enough for cold winter riding.
+However, the removable thermal layer is very effective – more than enough for cold winter riding.
 And with it removed, these jeans will be comfortable in all but the hottest UK weather.

 The CE-certified knee protection felt comfortable on and off the bike, staying in place and not rubbing.